Wissahickon and Cross County Trails Feasibility Studies

 By focusing on today’s needs and current conditions with the context of yesterday’s patterns, we aim to fill these critical trail gaps to strengthen Montgomery County’s trail network and its contribution to the Circuit Trails extending throughout the broader region.

-The Montgomery County Planning Commission is working in partnership with a consultant team, led by Gilmore & Associates, Inc. and joined by Campbell Thomas & Co., to carry out these two studies, which are being funded by grants from the Delaware Valley Regional Planning Commission (DVRPC) through its Regional Trails Program.
+The Montgomery County Planning Commission worked in partnership with a consultant team, led by Gilmore & Associates, Inc. and joined by Campbell Thomas & Co., to carry out these two studies, which were funded by grants from the Delaware Valley Regional Planning Commission (DVRPC) through its Regional Trails Program.

 - SEGMENT 1: Wissahickon Trail Connection Between Morris Arboretum and Forbidden Drive